dh256git/project27/src/about/index.md

 4. **Consultancy**: Anyone who needs time to talk things through with us can [book a support session]({% link support/index.md %}) for a session of consulting, tutoring, or mentoring.
 5. **Research and innovation**: We work with academic researchers and businesses to push the frontiers of access to science, and disability inclusion.

-{% include global/buttonLink.html url="/about/content.html" label="Read more about what you will find on this site" %}
+{% include global/buttonLink.html url="/about/content.html" label="Read more about our published content and services" %}

 ### Who we are